 Architecture

-BVN together with SHoP Architects, is designing the new Sydney headquarters for Atlassian in the NSW Government’s much anticipated new tech precinct, Tech Central.
+BVN and SHoP Architects are designing the new Sydney headquarters for Atlassian in the NSW Government’s much-anticipated new tech precinct, Tech Central.

-Atlassian will be the anchor tenant, and the new commercial and hostel building will be home to thousands of technology workers when complete in 2025.
-BVN and Shop were selected after an extensive global search and design competition.
+Atlassian will be the anchor tenant, and the new commercial and hotel building will be home to thousands of technology workers when complete in 2026.
+BVN and SHoP were selected after an extensive global design competition.

 360 VIEWS